 The shower scene in PSYCHO is accepted as one of Hitchcock's most masterful achievements.
 Both technically and in terms of storytelling, the scene signals a peak for the master in demonstrating his ability as well as the glee with which he pulled the rug from under an entire generation of viewers.

 And now filmmaker Alexandre Philippe puts the shower scene under a microscope to look at it in every possible way.
 From expert interviews to technical analysis, the film covers almost every angle about the infamous scene.
-With interviewees ranging from Elijah Wood to Peter Bogdanovich, the roster of interviewees on screen run the gamut of filmmaking and demonstrate the scene's varying emotional effects the master had.
+With interviewees ranging from Elijah Wood to Peter Bogdanovich, the roster of interviewees on screen run the gamut of filmmaking and demonstrate the scene's varying emotional effects.

 Whether a film lover or a historian, anyone who watches 78/52 will be infected by the joy that Philippe and his interviewees bring to the subject.
 78/52 is a glorious celebration of Hitchcock (and cinema) that reminds us of why we all became fans in the first place!
 (Evrim Ersoy)